AMahrous/AMahrous/README.md

-# Hi there 👋, I'm Ahmed Mahrous
+# Hey there 👋, I'm Ahmed Mahrous

-I'm Ahmed Mahrous from Egypt, I'm a ROS Developer with a bachelor's degree in Mechatronics Engineering.
+I'm Ahmed Mahrous from Egypt 🇪🇬, I'm a ROS Developer with a bachelor's degree in Mechatronics Engineering.
 Skilled in Python, C++, modelling, navigation, and control of autonomous vehicles.

 ## Skills and Experience
 - 🤖 Robot Operating System (ROS)